 Haybrook College Trust provides a range of educational programmes catering for students of secondary age who are not able to access education through mainstream schools.
-The only exception is in the case of the Wexham Park Hospital Schoolroom where students with medical conditions receiving treatment through Wexham Park Hospital may access the schoolroom between the ages of 5 and 16 and may be resident in other Local Authorities.
+The only exception is in the case of the Wexham Park Hospital Schoolroom where students with medical conditions receiving treatment through Wexham Park Hospital may access the schoolroom between the ages of 5 and 16 and may be residents in other Local Authorities.

-During the academic year 2020-21, Haybrook College Trust is able to offer;
+Haybrook College Trust is able to offer;

-- Up to 88 places on a range of programmes for Key Stage 4 students who are permanently excluded or at risk of permanent exclusion from their mainstream schools.
+- Up to 60 places on a range of programmes for Key Stage 4 students who are permanently excluded or at risk of permanent exclusion from their mainstream schools.

-The College aims to ensure that all students have access to a high quality and appropriate curriculum, achieve their potential and are not disadvantaged in comparison to their peers accessing education in mainstream settings.
+The College aims to ensure that all students have access to a high-quality and appropriate curriculum, achieve their potential and are not disadvantaged in comparison to their peers accessing education in mainstream settings.

 We are able to offer a range of support including:

-- Short term rapid response for respite preventing permanent exclusion.
+- Short-term rapid response for respite preventing permanent exclusion.

 - Outreach support for young people or schools.

-- High quality long term programmes for permanently excluded young people or those causing significant concern.
+- High-quality long-term programmes for permanently excluded young people or those causing significant concern.